e-n-f/if-then-else/if-then-else.md

 In addition to the boolean expressions they also included a case called "else," which seems to be the first use of the word in programming languages.
-It denoted the case where none of the other cases were true.
+It denoted the case where none of the other cases were true: the remainder, as they referred to it.

 Why did they call it "else?"
 They don't say.

 * http://www.softwarepreservation.org/projects/ALGOL/report/BauerBRS-Proposal_for_a_Universal_Language-1958.pdf